qlik-oss/gopherciser/docs/settingup.md

 * `UserName`: The simulated username.
 This is not the same as the authenticated user, but rather how the username was defined by [Login settings](#login_settings).
 * `Session`: The enumeration of the currently simulated session.
 * `Thread`: The enumeration of the currently simulated "thread" or "concurrent user".
+* `ScriptVars`: A map containing script variables added by the action `setscriptvar`.

 The following variable is supported in the filename of the log file: